This easy Potato Leek Soup recipe is a creamy, comforting French classic that's simple to make on the stovetop, in the Instant Pot, or slow cooker.

 How to make Potato Leek Soup:

-Add Cream: Remove from heat and cool slightly before adding the cream (so it cream doesn’t curdle) or temper the cream before adding it to the hot soup.
-Taste and season with additional salt and pepper, if needed, or a sprinkle of crushed red pepper or hot sauce, if desired.
+Blend and Add Cream: Blend soup with an immersion blender until it's creamy with just a few chunks.
+Remove from heat and cool slightly before adding the cream (we don't want it to curdle), or you can slowly temper the cream before adding it to the hot soup.
+Taste this easy potato and leek soup then season with salt, pepper, and a sprinkle of crushed red pepper or hot sauce, if desired.
+Let it cool slightly before serving (it will thicken slightly as it cools).

 Follow me for more great recipes